talk2MeGooseman/create-twitch-ext/templates/template-plain/template/README.md

 ```

-This command will use `webpack-dev-server` to run a local server to serve the assets on `http://localhost:8080`.
-You can then load each page by visiting their corresponding address like `http://localhost:8080/panel.html`
+This command will use `webpack-dev-server` to run a local server to serve the assets on `https://localhost:8080`.
+You can then load each page by visiting their corresponding address like `https://localhost:8080/panel.html`

+You will get a warning for an invalid certification because were using SSL.
+This is expected and don't worry, just accept and you should bee good to go developing.`

 ## Building for Release